Merlin04/solar-pro-mode/README.md

 Get the Reed College classes you want.
 Add courses in advance from the class schedule, then as soon as SOLAR opens you'll be signed in (without having to dig around for your PIN) and automatically registered for everything on your list.

+**SOLAR Pro Mode is USE AT YOUR OWN RISK.
+I am not liable if this breaks and doesn't work properly or if CUS gets upset.
+I don't think either of those things are likely (they haven't happened so far in the ~1 yr of this extension's existence [as of writing this] + me using it for multiple registrations) but it's a possibility.**

 ## How to use

 ### Before registration day